ripple/ripple-rest/docs/proposed_endpoints.md

 4. When payment is validated it appears in the list at `.../api/v1/accounts/{account}/payments/outgoing`
 5. To poll for validated outgoing payments client can use query string parameter `?start_ledger=...` and continuously check for newly validated payments after a specific ledger index

-#### Option 2: Montior Specific Status URL
+### Option 2: Montior Specific Status URL

 1. Submit a payment to `.../api/v1/payments` with `source_transaction_fee` set
-2. Response from POST request includes an error message or a `"status_url":".../api/v1/accounts/{account}/payments/{source_transaction_id}"` (whether or not the POST response is received, this URL can be used with the `source_transaction_id` to get information about the payment)
+2. Response from POST request includes an error message or a `"status_url":".../api/v1/accounts/{account}/payments/{client_resource_id}"` (whether or not the POST response is received, this URL can be used with the `client_resource_id` to get information about the payment)
 3. Querying that `status_url` at first will return:
   ```js
   {